Mirror Master: Sam Scudder

 Samuel Joseph Scudder is a simple convict, but has the goal to learn how to get inside the reflection of a mirror.
 Stumbling into a hall of mirrors, he experiments and discovers a way to get in his own reflection.
 He uses this power to become the criminal Mirror Master, and is a frequent foe of the Flash.
-Scudder dies around the same time as Barry Allen, alongside the Icicle during the Crisis on Infinite Earths.
-Later, Captain Boomerang briefly assumes Scudder's identity, becoming the second Mirror Master.
-He uses this as an alternate identity with which to commit crimes, thus not alerting his teammates in the Suicide Squad to his extracurricular activities.
-Pre-Crisis, he studies mirrors after someone's reflection is held inside a mirror he was working on in the prison workshop.
-He then learns how to create creatures of light.
+Scudder is killed around the same time as Barry Allen, alongside Icicle, during Crisis on Infinite Earths.

 In the Blackest Night crossover event, Sam Scudder is reanimated as an undead Black Lantern during the Blackest Night and is preparing an attack on the Rogues with the other deceased members, who are also reanimated.

-The Rogues visit Sam Scudder's old hideout and unveil a giant mirror with the words In Case of Flash: Break Glass.
-It has been shown in several past incidents that something lives in the mirror universe that is deadly.
-The Rogues learn that the giant mirror is actually a slow-acting poison.

 In The New 52, a 2011 reboot of the DC Comics universe, Sam Scudder is the current Mirror Master.
-It is revealed that a year prior he, Captain Cold, Heat Wave and Weather Wizard underwent a procedure at an unknown facility that would merge them with their weapons, giving them superpowers.
+It is revealed that a year prior he, Captain Cold, Heat Wave, and Weather Wizard underwent a procedure at an unknown facility that would merge them with their weapons, giving them superpowers.
 The procedure went awry, causing an explosion at the facility.
 Golden Glider, who was also at the facility, was caught in the explosion.
 The five were given superpowers but each in a twisted manner.
-Heat Wave gains pyrokinesis but at the cost of his body being burned, Weather Wizard becomes emotionally tied to his weather wand causing constant depression, Sam would be forever trapped in Mirror World, and Golden Glider becomes an astral projection of herself.
-It is implied that Sam is in a romantic relationship with her.
-The Rogues blame Captain Cold for this and have turned against him because of it.
+Heat Wave gains pyrokinesis but at the cost of his body being burned, Weather Wizard becomes emotionally tied to his weather wand causing constant depression, Mirror Master is trapped in Mirror World, and Golden Glider becomes an astral projection of herself.
+It is implied that Mirror Master is in a romantic relationship with her.
+The Rogues blame Cold for this and have turned against him because of it.